 Exclusion criteria

-Several studies were excluded which only looked at pregnancy and maternity after conception.
+We excluded reviews which only looked at abortions, maternal and infant health and social outcomes, and other outcomes after conception.

 Additionally, studies which evaluated associations of hypothesised determinants of pregnancy risk across population, with no analysis of changes of exposure over time, were not included.